Aashi24/Portfolio/README.md

 # Aashi's Portfolio
-This is my public portfolio for the Telling Stories with Data class at Carnegie Mellon University, a humble effort to make impactful visualizations.
+This is my public portfolio for the Telling Stories with Data class at Carnegie Mellon University.

 # About me
 Hello I am Aashi(she/her).
 I am currently doing my Masters in Management Information Systems at Carnegie Mellon University.